AD35 University Archives and Records Management

 Personal papers not related to the official function of a Unit or created in pursuance of non-University activities.

-University records in custody of the University Archives will be available for public inspection, copying, and general research use subject to those constraints which may apply by virtue of federal or state law or regulation, University policy or guideline.
+To promote its mission of teaching, research, and service, the University has decided to make available certain University records in custody of the University Archives for inspection, copying, and general research use, subject to those constraints that may apply by virtue of federal or state law or regulation, University policies, guidelines, or standards.

-Regardless of format, University records have a life span and eventually become inactive in their offices of origin.
-At that time, it is in the interest of the University for economy, efficiency, history, or administrative necessity to determine and carry out the most appropriate disposition of these records.
-Records will be either designated as archival records and transferred to the custody of the University Archives, or they will be designated as disposable records and destroyed in a systematic manner as outlined in this policy.
+Regardless of format, University records have a life span.
+When University records eventually become inactive, the University will determine the most appropriate disposition of these records in the interest of economy, efficiency, history, or administrative necessity.
+Records either will be designated as permanent with the Unit, as archival records and transferred to the custody of the University Archives, or will be designated as Disposable records and destroyed in a systematic manner as outlined in this policy.
 Designations are delineated by record series in the Records Retention, Disposition, and Destruction Schedules.

 University records in custody of their originating and receiving offices are University property and may not be disposed of except through policy and guidelines established herein.
 Access to University records still in originating or receiving offices is governed by statute, regulation, or existing University policies and guidelines.
 Records from offices which are merged in reorganizations should be brought into the new offices carrying out those functions; records from those offices which are phased out should be reviewed by the University Archives/Records Management Program for appropriate action.